What is the Samurai Brotherhood?

 How do I join?

-The main way to join a Samurai Brotherhood squad is through our Open House events that occur several times a year.
+The main way to join a Samurai Brotherhood squad is to fill out our application form here.
+We also host Open House events that occur several times a year.
 Check our Events page for upcoming dates of our opening houses.
 You can also contact the Brotherhood directly.
-We usually can accommodate new men if they are interested in trying regular meetings right away.
+We can accommodate new men if they are interested in trying regular meetings right away.

 How does the joining process work?